tangshuang/react-tyshemo/README.md

 }
 ```

-In the previous code, we only used `store1` `store1` `store3`, so only these stores' states change, the component will rerender, other stores' changes will have no affect on this component.
+In the previous code, we only used `store1` `store1` `store3`, so only these stores' states change, the component will rerender, other stores' changes will have no affects on this component.

 ## Replay